INTRODUCTION TO SELLING YOUR BOOK

 - Contact your local public library.
 Tell them briefly what the book is about, of any reviews and how to order.
 Public libraries now offer ebooks too, so go online and check they list your book and, if not, recommend it and any others in the imprint.
 Overdrive distributes our ebooks to most public library platforms in UK & US.
 NB Overdrive will only list your book as available in a particular country if a library has requested it.
 So ask for it in your local library and get friends in other countries to ask in theirs too.
 It's quite simple...in most cases, if a library gets a request for a book from a reader, they will order it.

 - Reviews in library review journals, such as Library Journal, Kirkus, Booklist, Publishers Weekly, can help.
 We submit a number of books each month to these journals and record this on your Marketing page in Activities.

 Public Lending Right

-In some countries the government pays authors a small amount every time their books are borrowed from a library.
+In some countries the government pays authors a small amount every time their books are borrowed from a library, the Public Lending Right.
 Authors have to register for this directly.
 It does not happen in the USA.
 For the UK, check on www.plr.uk.com.